Best Mattress for Arthritis: Reviews and Buyer’s Guide

 Arthritis pain can occur throughout your body, so take a moment to consider where your frequent pains are located.
 If you’re commonly plagued with back pain, you should look for a mattress that puts more of an emphasis on spinal support and nurturing your body’s natural curvature— such as the AS3 or the Avocado.

-If most of your pain occurs in your hips and shoulders, choose a mattress that allows for deep compression and pressure-relief— such as the Loom and Leaf.
+If most of your pain occurs in your hips and shoulders, choose a mattress that allows for deep compression and pressure-relief.

 Healthy Spinal Alignment